Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ### Framework View (Rapise 8.0+)

 The [Framework mode](./Frameworks/frameworks.md) was introduced in Rapise 8.0 to simplify test case and test set management, as well as the management of parameters, page objects/modules, object repositories, and shared code.
-The legacy [Single Test mode](../Intro/framework.md) required dealing with `Sub-Tests` and linking tests to `SpiraTest` on a per test case basis, whereas in the `Framework mode`, there is a single button labeled `Sync with Spira` that handles everything.
+The legacy [Single Test mode](../Intro/framework.md) required dealing with `Sub-Tests` and linking tests to `SpiraTest` on a per test case basis, whereas in the `Framework mode`, there is a single button labeled {==Sync with Spira==} that handles everything.
 When this button is pressed, test cases and test sets are automatically synchronized with `SpiraTest`, and files are uploaded/downloaded.

 ![Framework View](img/spira_dashboard_2_framework_view.png){width="1350px"}